tradingstrategy-ai/tqdm-loggable/README.md

 - Datalore notebook environments from JetBrains
 - ...or [stdout](https://en.wikipedia.org/wiki/Standard_streams) stream is otherwise not available or redirected

-...you cannot have interactive progress bar.
+...you cannot have an interactive progress bar.
 What happens is that if you are observing your application using monitoring tools, you usually do not see anything happening while your application is having`tqdm` progress ongoing.
 If the progress bar'ed operation takes few minutes your appliaction may appear frozen.
 This is  fixed by `tqdm-logging` by sending a regular reports about your progress to logging backend like files and log monitoring